digital-bauhaus/python-project-template/README.md

    `COPYING` if you do not want to use GPL according to the licence’s [guidelines][so-licences].
 3. Rename `src/sample_package` to `src/$YOURPROJECT`.
+4. Update `docs/index.rst` to match your package.
+5. Enable GitHub Pages to make your documentation available.

 ## Poetry Quickstart